 In essence, these sessions are mini-trials where a police officer can present evidence to a magistrate or judge concerning their beliefs that an underage person consumed alcohol and then operated a vehicle.
 Because the State considers this offense extremely serious, the court must hold these sessions no more than 30 days after the arrest.

 During the session, the police officer can testify as to why they arrested this driver for underage DWI.
 The accused also has the opportunity to cross-examine the officer and present evidence of their own.
 If the court finds the person guilty, it can:

 - Order a fine of $125

 - Suspend their driver’s license for six months

 - Order that the driver install an interlock ignition device on their vehicle as a condition of license reinstatement

-Of course, these penalties are in addition to any that result from a core DWI conviction.
-A Westchester County underage DWI lawyer could help provide a powerful defense during these hearings.
+Of course, these penalties are in addition to any that result from a drinking and driving conviction.
+A Westchester County lawyer could help provide a powerful defense for an underage driver during these DWI hearings.

 Let a Westchester County Underage DWI Attorney Help

-Any allegation involving DWI in Westchester County is serious.
-However, perhaps the most concerning cases are those that involve drivers under the age of 21.
+Any allegation involving drunk driving is serious.
+However, perhaps the most concerning cases are those involving drivers under the age of 21.
 State law prohibits underage drivers from consuming any alcohol, and DWI charges can result in severe penalties.

 A Westchester County underage DWI lawyer could help you if you are facing charges.
-These can work to defend your rights and freedoms during both administrative underage drinking court hearings and against core DWI charges in criminal court.
+These can work to defend your rights and freedoms during both administrative court hearings and against drunk driving charges in criminal court.
 Call today to learn more.